sboger/M5-BT-TFT_Terminal/README.md

 This MAIN m5stack branch is for work on integrating into M5Stack.

-* Push Button A for no display auto-sleep (i.e. NoZ, default).
-Long-Push Button A to turn on display auto-sleep (ZZZ).
+* Press Button A for no display auto-sleep (i.e. NoZ, default).
+Long-press Button A to turn on auto-sleep (ZZZ).
+  Press Button B to cycle display brightness down and up.
+Long-press to return to full brightness
-* Push Button C to force wake display.
-Long-Push Button C to force sleep display.
+* Press Button C to force wake display.
+Long-press Button C to force sleep display.
 * NOTE: *DISPLAY WILL AUTO-WAKE ON ANY INPUT.*
 * Battery status upper right
 * Auto-Sleep status in upper left.